New Zealand-based Imagr thinks camera-based AI is the future of shopping trolleys – TechCrunch

 The startup’s original smart shopping carts, complete with a halo on top that houses cameras and lights to detect products going in and out of the cart, can be seen in Japan’s 150 H2O Retailing stores, and the company says it has one contract due to go live this year in the U.K., as well as another two in the works and some other plans in Europe that can’t yet be confirmed publicly.

 The haloed version of the shopping cart is not, however, the end product for Imagr.
 The plan is to roll out a more modular version by Q4, where instead of an entire cart, you get three pieces of hardware that attach to a standard cart.
-Each module will have its own set of lights and cameras, as well as a microprocessor where data is analyzed then sent up into the cloud and back to the shopper’s app and virtual cart with less than one second latency.
+Each module will have its own set of lights and cameras, as well as a microprocessor where data is analyzed, then sent up into the cloud and back to the shopper’s app and virtual cart with less than one second latency.
 Chloe Lamb, brand and communications lead, says Imagr has built a prototype that’s currently for sale.

 Lamb also said the modular method just makes more sense when scaling.
-Smart carts can cost retailers between $5,000 and $10,000 per unit and require a lot of maintenance compared to simple shopping carts, which tend to cost retailers under $100 and will get beat up for years before being replaced.
-Amazon’s walk out tech is expected to cost retailers upwards of $1 million for installation and hardware, and that doesn’t include maintenance over time.
+Smart carts can cost retailers between $5,000 and $10,000 per unit and require a lot of maintenance compared to simple shopping carts, which tend to cost retailers less than $100 and will get beat up for years before being replaced.
+Amazon’s walk-out tech is expected to cost retailers upwards of $1 million for installation and hardware, and that doesn’t include maintenance over time.
 Currently, the full system that it’s piloting is about $75,000 and includes 10 carts, an imaging station, a server station to run the system, full integration into a customer-facing store and Imagr support over the duration of the pilot.
 Imagr didn’t share how much its current model of trolleys cost versus its modular system, but says it’ll be a cheaper endeavor.

 Shopic, an Israeli smart trolley company, also has a smaller piece of hardware that attaches to a cart, but the difference is it relies on a barcode scanner rather than computer vision.